opensearch-project/documentation-website/_search-plugins/search-pipelines/ml-inference-search-response.md

 ### Example: Externally hosted model

-This example demonstrates configuring an `ml_inference` search response processor to work with an externally hosted large language model (LLM) and map the model's response to the search extension object.
+This example demonstrates how to configure an `ml_inference` search response processor to work with an externally hosted large language model (LLM) and map the model's response to the search extension object.
 Using the `ml_inference` processor, you can enable an LLM to summarize search results directly within the response.
 The summary is included in the `ext` field of the search response, providing seamless access to AI-generated insights alongside the original search results.

 **Prerequisite**